 Boole Tree Loop Trail is a 2.1 mile lightly trafficked loop trail located near Dunlap, California that features a great forest setting and is rated as moderate.
-The trail is primarily used for hiking, trail running, and nature trips and is accessible from May until October.
+The trail is primarily used for hiking, trail running, and nature trips and is best used from May until October.
 Dogs are also able to use this trail.

 A great trail with an incredible view of the Boole tree!

 Hiked this trail while on the Rough fire.
 The tree was protected by a sprinkler system attached to a folda-tank and pump.

 The Boole Tree is a great place for a relaxing lunch away from the crowds that are regularly found around the other larger Trees associated with the park.
 Typical switchbacks up a minor incline to start the hike.
 Brought a friend along with me who was not prime shape and this was easily accessible.
 Not a long hike but this was a great spot for solitude and a peaceful meal all the while being shadowed by such and amazing tree.

 We hiked this trail in our group of 14, including 6 kids, ages 9,7,6,5,3,2.
 The younger 3 were carried in backpacks.
 We did the trail counter clockwise, which goes 1 mile uphill to the amazing Boole Tree.
 It seems this was the steeper way to go.
 Along this trail you'll see tons of giant sequoia stumps from old logging days.
 Look closely because they look like big boulders from a distance.